ddarwin/newrelic-webhook-to-snmp-trap-java/README.md

 ## Edit the configuration and run the executable JAR.

 1. Edit the config/Application.json to configure the Agent to connect to an SNMP Manager.
   - Modify the 'listenerPort' setting to change the port the Webhook listens on.
-Default is 4567.
+If not set, the Spark Jetty Server defaults to port 4567.
   - Modify the agent stanza to change the SNMP Trap host, port, and community_string for the SNMP Trap destination.
   - The Agent name is arbitrary.
   - You can specify multiple Agents for multiple Trap receivers.